 The Estonian Archives in Australia (EAA) is located at Estonian House (Eesti Maja) in Sydney, Australia.

-The Archive is currently closed due to Covid-19 pandemic.
+The Archive is open on Wednesdays between 10am and 3pm, or via appointment.
 You can contact us online through our contact page (see below).
 We will respond to your inquiry as soon as we are able.